hellojeffhall/trackreq-redis/readme.md

 ###About
 A module for implementing a lightweight request-tracking system in Redis.

 The intent behind this project is to create an easy-to-use API for tracking client requests on a server, especailly in the context of websockets that sometimes drop.
 You *could* just store requests in a JavaScript array in Node, but in a clustered node configuration that array would not be shared between processes.
 By tracking requests in a Redis instance, all Node processes can check the status of a request.
-In addition, other services can easily use the API for other purposes, e.g., visual monitoring of incomplete requests via the included HTTP server.
+In addition, other services can easily use the API for other purposes, e.g., the included web-based GUI for human monitoring of incomplete requests.

 ###Lifecycle
 * A client sends a request with an ID,  and expects the server to issue a confirmation when the request has been processed.